Beijing Subway: 1965–1981: the slow beginning

-Construction began on July 1, 1965, at a ceremony attended by national leaders including Zhu De, Deng Xiaoping, and mayor Peng Zhen.
+Construction began on July 1, 1965, at a groundbreaking ceremony attended by several national leaders including Zhu De, Deng Xiaoping, and Beijing mayor Peng Zhen.
 The most controversial outcome of the initial subway line was the demolition of the Beijing's historic inner city wall to make way for the subway.
 Construction plans for the subway from Fuxingmen to the Beijing Railway Station called for the removal of the wall, as well as the gates and archery towers at Hepingmen, Qianmen, and Chongwenmen.
 Leading architect Liang Sicheng argued for protecting the wall as a landmark of the ancient capital.
 Chairman Mao favored demolishing the wall over demolishing homes.
 In the end, Premier Zhou Enlai managed to preserve several walls and gates, such as the Qianmen gate and its arrow tower by slightly altering the course of the subway.

 The initial line was completed and began trial operations in time to mark the 20th anniversary of the founding of the People's Republic on October 1, 1969.
 It ran 21 km from Gucheng to the Beijing Railway Station and had 16 stations.
 This line forms parts of present-day Lines 1 and 2.
 It was the first subway to be built in China, and predates the metros of Hong Kong, Seoul, Singapore, San Francisco, and Washington, D.C., but technical problems would plague the project for the next decade.

 Initially, the subway hosted guest visits.
 On November 11, 1969, an electrical fire killed three people, injured over 100 and destroyed two cars.
 Premier Zhou Enlai placed the subway under the control of the People's Liberation Army in early 1970, but reliability problems persisted.